E

 EMERALD

 Name: One possibility is that 'emerald' comes from an ancient Persian word that had been translated to the Latin 'smaragdus'.
 Another possibility is that 'emerald' comes from the Sanskrit 'marakata' meaning 'the green of growing things'.
-Emerald is also known as the "Jewel of Kings" and "Stone of Successful Love".

 Treatments: Emerald is often treated to improve color and/or clarity by the processes of dyeing and fracture filling.